Mikael Örn

+Arizona State

+Orn attended and swam for Arizona State University under Hall of Fame Coach Ron Johnson, graduating in 1984 with a degree in Computer Engineering.
+At Arizona State, he was the 1984 Athlete of the Year, and was an NCAA Champion at 200-yards in 1983.
+A noteworthy student, he graduated with a 3.43 grade point average, and was an academic All American in two years.
+After graduating Arizona State, he was the recipient of an NCAA post-graduate scholarship.

+1984 Olympic bronze

 A native of the southwestern coastal city of Gothenburg, the nation's second-largest and the capital of Västra Götaland County, Mikael Örn, who is 195 cm tall [6 ft.
 5 in.], competed in the medal-winning 4 × 100 m freestyle relay along with teammates Thomas Lejdström, Bengt Baron and Per Johansson.
 His best individual result at the 1984 Olympics was 16th place in men's 200 m individual medley.